 Microservices are one such architectural style that is receiving a lot of attention from developers these days.
 That is mainly because they help develop scalable systems and adjust the functional capabilities of the software as required.

 But what are microservices exactly?

 Simply put, the microservice architecture comprises a suite of modular components enabling developers to structure an application as a collection of multiple full-fledged services.

-That means you do not have to write or upload your entire codebase in a single repository unit and deploy just how a monolith would be.
+That means you do not have to write or upload your entire codebase in a single repository unit and deploy just how a monolith application would be.
 Instead, this type of architecture allows you to create enterprise-levels apps using various independent small unit components.

-This way, you can design and implement different services in a single app, with each service being responsible for a particular task.
+This way, you can design and implement different services in a single application, with each service being responsible for a particular task.
 As of today, the microservice architecture is used by various renowned brands such as Amazon, Netflix, LinkedIn, and Uber.

 Microservices in mobile app development

 Can we imagine a life without mobile devices?
 Absolutely not!
 As per Statista, smartphones are the #1 choice for internet browsing.
 Naturally, businesses across industries are inclined towards providing an incredible user experience through mobile.

 However, just adopting a mobile-first approach does not suffice anymore.
 A mobile-responsive site will only do just for a short period.
 Having a mobile app for your business will give you a competitive edge as consumers prefer that to mobile web any time of the day.

 Sure, getting the design and development of the app is essential, but choosing the exemplary architecture can be a difficult choice to make.